 DIA opened on February 28, 1995, replacing Stapleton International Airport as Denver's primary commercial airport.
 DIA is served by a variety of domestic and international air carriers, and is the second largest hub for United Airlines.
-DIA is also the home and hub for Frontier Airlines.
-Passenger traffic at DIA has continued to grow since recovering from the effects of September 11, with 50,167,485 passengers using the airport in 2009, a 2.1% decrease over 2008.
-The number of aircraft operations decreased by 2.2% to 611,977.
+DIA is also the home and hub for Frontier Airlines, as well as a hub for Southwest Airlines.
+Passenger traffic at DIA continues to grow, with a record 52,849,132 passengers passing through the airport in 2011.
+The total number of aircraft operations for 2011 was 634,680.